jawsome/tosfiend/hostgator.com/tos.md

   2. The Services, including all related equipment, networks and network devices are provided only for authorized customer use.
 HostGator may, but is not obligated to, monitor our systems, including without limitation, to ensure that use is authorized, to facilitate protection against unauthorized access, and to verify security procedures, survivability, and operational security.
 During monitoring, information may be examined, recorded, copied and used for authorized purposes.
 By using the Services, you consent to monitoring for these purposes.
   3. Any account found connecting to a third party network or system without authorization from the third party is subject to suspension.
 Access to networks or systems outside of your direct control requires the express written consent of the third party.
 HostGator may, at our discretion, request documentation to prove that your access to a third party network or system is authorized.
   4. Any account that is found to be compromised may be disabled and/or terminated.
 If you do not clean up your account after being notified by HostGator of an ongoing issue, we reserve the right to keep your account disabled.
 Upon your request, HostGator may clean-up your account for an additional fee.
+  5. HostGator reserves the right to migrate your account from one data center to another in order to comply with applicable data center policies, local law or for technical or other reasons without notice.
 9. **HIPAA Disclaimer.** We are not "HIPAA compliant."

 You are solely responsible for any applicable compliance with federal or state laws governing the privacy and security of personal data, including medical or other sensitive data.
 You acknowledge that the Services may not be appropriate for the storage or control of access to sensitive data, such as information about children or medical or health information.
 HostGator does not control or monitor the information or data you store on, or transmit through, the Services.
 We specifically disclaim any representation or warranty that the Services, as offered, comply with the federal Health Insurance Portability and Accountability Act ("HIPAA").
 Customers requiring secure storage of "protected health information" as defined under HIPAA are expressly prohibited from using the Services for such purposes.
 Storing and permitting access to "protected health information" is a material violation of this Agreement, and grounds for immediate account termination.
 We do not sign "Business Associate Agreements" and you agree that HostGator is not a Business Associate or subcontractor or agent of yours pursuant to HIPAA.
-If you have questions about the security of your data, you should contact [feedback@hostgator.com][4].
+If you have questions about the security of your data, you should contact [feedback@hostgator.com][5].
 10. **Compatibility with the Services**
   1. You agree to cooperate fully with HostGator in connection with HostGator's provision of the Services.
 It is solely your responsibility to provide any equipment or software that may be necessary for your use of the Services.
 To the extent that the performance of any of our obligations under this Agreement may depend upon your performance of your obligations, HostGator is not responsible for any delays due to your failure to timely perform your obligations.
   2. You are solely responsible for ensuring that all User Content and User Websites are compatible with the hardware and software used by HostGator to provide the Services, which may be changed by HostGator from time to time in our sole discretion.